Please complete a 3 minute survey for the Class of 2022, First Destination Survey. This will help us be able to help you. Thank you!

 CareerShift is an easy to use job search and networking tool.
 With CareerShift, you can search multiple company and job board listings through one location, find inside contact information for millions of companies, and create and store your job search documents.
 CareerShift Overview

-VAULT is a career information center with a wide array of online career information guides regarding numerous topics including resumes, interviews, and job-search advice.
+Firsthand is a career information center with a wide array of online career information guides regarding numerous topics including resumes, interviews, and job-search advice.
 Also available are organizational profiles for over 10,000 potential employers in over 180 industries and a searchable list of specific employment opportunities.
-Vault Overview

 VMI Office of Career Services LinkedIn is a Career Networking Group for VMI cadets, alumni, faculty, and staff.
 The purpose of this group is to provide a supportive environment where members can get direction and support, solve problems, post internships, and learn skills to improve their job search and career.